KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 Me in front of a CAE simulator in-use

 ![](southwest-headquarters-tour-2026/me-in-front-of-cae-simulators.jpg)
 Me at one end of the hall of CAE simulators.
 Each one costs $14.2 million.
-There is a lot of money in this room.

 ![](southwest-headquarters-tour-2026/tornado-fortified.jpg)
 Given the risk to operations and equipment, this building could withstand an F3 tornado.
 Garage-like doors descend and inside, it is business as usual.
 The walls around the Network Command Center are fortified with 12 inch concrete.